EF-4. 9.5 miles. 45+ minutes. 40 homes. Zero dead.

 The Bottom Line

-An EF-3 tornado with 136–165 mph winds stayed on the ground for 40 minutes and carved a 10-mile path directly through a residential neighborhood in Enid, Oklahoma.
-It destroyed or heavily damaged more than 40 homes, struck Vance Air Force Base, knocked out power and water across the southeast side of the city, and was part of a 17-tornado outbreak across three states.
+An EF-4 tornado with peak winds of 170–175 mph stayed on the ground for more than 40 minutes and carved a 9.5-mile, 500-yard-wide path directly through a residential neighborhood in Enid, Oklahoma.
+It destroyed or heavily damaged about 40 homes, struck Vance Air Force Base, knocked out power and water across the southeast side of the city, and was part of a 17-tornado outbreak across three states.
+This is the first EF-4 to strike Garfield County in 35 years and the first EF-4 anywhere in the United States in 2026.
 The number that matters most: zero deaths.
 The NWS Tornado Emergency system worked.
 The community had a plan.
 The warning reached people in time.
 In tornado-prone Oklahoma, that outcome is never guaranteed — and on April 23, 2026, it held.

-Source: NWS Norman · Mayor David Mason · Enid News & Eagle · CBS News · NBC News
+Source: NWS Norman official damage survey · Gov. Kevin Stitt EO 2026-17 · Mayor David Mason · Direct Relief · Enid News & Eagle · CBS News · NBC News